Hurricane Fiona slams Dominican Republic after knocking out power in Puerto Rico and causing "catastrophic" damage

 No deaths had been reported, but authorities in the U.S. territory said it was too early to know the full scope of damage from an expansive storm that was still forecast to unleash torrential rain across Puerto Rico on Monday.

+The island's National Weather Service office said flash flooding was occurring in south-central parts of Puerto Rico and tweeted, "MOVE TO HIGHER GROUND IMMEDIATELY!"

+Up to 22 inches of rain had fallen in some areas of Puerto Rico and forecasters said another 4 to 8 inches could fall - perhaps up to 15 inches in some places - even as the storm moves away.

-Up to 30 inches was forecast for Puerto Rico's southern region.
-As much as 15 inches were projected for the eastern Dominican Republic.
+As much as 15 inches were projected for the eastern Dominican Republic, where authorities told most people to stay home from work, closed ports and banned use of beaches.

 "It's important people understand that this is not over," said Ernesto Morales, a meteorologist with the National Weather Service in San Juan.